top of page

 Improved processes will surely deepen trust, especially in response to their specific feedback.
 (Not to mention, the opportunity to give feedback and have their voices heard can feel therapeutic in and of itself.)

-When one of our callers speaks to a client that mentions they're shopping around for other options or maybe they're unhappy about with their agent, our caller marks this as a "Retention Alert."
+When one of our callers speaks to a client that mentions they're shopping around for other options or maybe they're unhappy with their agent, our caller marks this as a "Retention Alert."

 Channels to Utilize: